 Search Engine Optimization still seems to be a mystery to most people – even web-savvy people – even though we’re 15-ish years into it.
-In my short time in the field, I’ve come up with 2 analogies that I believe can give a better perspective on SEO for newbs.
+In my short time in the field, I’ve come up with 2 SEO analogies that I believe can give a better perspective on SEO for newbs.

 1. The Wizard Analogy

 Gandalf was a powerful wizard and always had just enough power to fight against the dark armies of Sauron.
 When he exhausted himself fighting against the fiery balrog, Gandalf was reborn as Gandalf the White to finish the war.
 The cost of SEO is dynamic, dependent on your needs, much like how Gandalf’s power as a wizard was based on what was needed to win the war.
-One of the most commonly asked question from potential clients is, “Why can’t you just give me a price up front?”
+One of the most commonly asked questions from potential clients is, “Why can’t you just give me a price upfront?”
 And to that, the reply will always be, “The price will be what it needs to be.”

 Offering a set number or a package deal upfront is telling a client what they need before an audit is conducted.
 To be effective – an important distinction – SEO projects must deal with the reality of all that must be fixed with a site, as well as the ongoing tactics necessary to grow and maintain rankings.
 Costs are relative to those things, as well as how competitive a client’s industry is online.
 While there are some issues that have a “permanent” solution in SEO, a large part of SEO is about continually improving on foundations and solutions that have been implemented to maintain an authoritative Internet presence.